 The second map shows an estimated scenario that is not unrealistic of how the currently 'empty space' in the southern Gulf Islands may soon be filled with anchorages for freighters and oil tankers.

 Is this how you envision the future of Salt Spring Island after 2020?

 Time is running out.
-By August 2019 the pilot project will expire.
-It is not clear if it will become permanent at that time, and when the protocol to identify and enforce new anchorages will come into effect.
+By August 2019 the pilot project will expire, and is expected to be renewed again.
+Every year will make it more likely that anchorages become permanent.
+It is unclear when the protocol to identify and enforce new anchorages will come into effect.